Backporter/Skyrim-Special-Edition-Animation-Converter/README.md

 Check the changelog.MD for more info
 This Tool can convert given Animation(s) to PS4 format

+This can be used to convert FNIS generated behavior but only the xml The xml for FNIS after being ran its tools\GenerateFNIS_for_Users\temporary_logs but if you do own the game and use MO2 you would go overwrite\tools\GenerateFNIS_for_Users\temporary_logs

 Please note: this is beta and bugs are posable so please do report them

-2nd note: this only supports Skyrim and will soon support fallout 4 but as of now its a no

 Requirements:

 HavokBehaviorPostProcess.exe found in the creation kit for Skyrim Special Edition

+hkxcmd.exe: https://www.nexusmods.com/skyrim/mods/1797?
+This is only needed if you plan on converting XML or FNIS behavior to work on the PS4

 How to install the required files: